Jeffrin-Webster/Flight_Aviation/README.md

 # ✈️ Aviation Accident Data Analysis

 ### Enhancing Flight Safety Through Data-Driven Insights
-_A Deep Dive into NTSB Aviation Accident Reports (1962–Present)_
+_A Deep Dive into NTSB Aviation Accident Reports (1962–2023)_
 📊 By [Jeffrin Webster](https://github.com/Jeffrin-Webster)

 ---

 ## 📁 Project Overview

 This project analyzes aviation accident data from the **National Transportation Safety Board (NTSB)** to uncover patterns, identify risk factors, and suggest safety improvements in the aviation industry.
-The dataset spans from **1962 to the present**, focusing on U.S. civil aviation incidents and select global events.
+The dataset spans from **1962 to 2023**, focusing on U.S. civil aviation incidents and select global events.

 ---